Skip to main content

 Workflow steps

 Steps define the execution logic of your connector.
 Steps execute sequentially.
-You can use data extracted from one step in subsequent steps.
+You can use data extracted from one step in the next steps.

 Step types